omeeom/M1_EM-Calculator/1_Requirements/README.md

 * Low Level Requirements

+# Low Level Requirements
-    *Calculator must not exceed given amount of memory *Calculator should not turn user input into executable code *Invalid operations should be properly reported as such *Calculations should be performed within n milliseconds *UI should conform to platform guidelines
+    *Calculator must not exceed given amount of memory.
+    *Calculator should not turn user input into executable code.
+    *Invalid operations should be properly reported as such.
+    *Calculations should be performed within n milliseconds.
+    *UI should conform to platform guidelines.